neutrontechnologies/CodeNote/README.md

 ## Extension Settings

-TODO: add extention settings options
+TODO: add extension settings options
 <!--Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

 For example: